-When it starts to rain, you automatically turn on your wipers, without giving it a second thought.
+When it starts to rain, you automatically turn on your wipers (or if you’re fancy, they turn on for you).
+It happens without a second thought.
 The earliest drivers, though, couldn’t do that, because wipers didn’t yet exist.
-It wasn’t until November 10, 1903 that a woman from Birmingham, Alabama named Mary Anderson received a patent for a “window cleaning device for electric cars and other vehicles to remove snow, ice or sleet from the windows.”
+It wasn’t until November 10, 1903 that a woman from Birmingham, Alabama named Mary Anderson received a patent for a “window cleaning device for electric cars and other vehicles to remove snow, ice, or sleet from the windows.”

 In other words, windshield wipers.